waltergkaturuza/GRINITE-TECH/DESIGN_SYSTEM.md

 4. **Warm & Approachable**: Peach tones for client-facing, friendly interactions
 5. **High Contrast**: Ensure excellent readability and accessibility

-This color system creates a cohesive, professional, and visually striking brand identity for GRANITE TECH that works across all digital touchpoints.
+This color system creates a cohesive, professional, and visually striking brand identity for Quantis Technologies that works across all digital touchpoints.